mprestonsparks/infra/docs/dean-system/specifications/1-software-design-document.md

 ## 1. System Overview

 The Distributed Evolutionary Agent Network (DEAN) implements a fractal architecture where agents recursively improve themselves while maintaining isolated execution environments through git worktrees.
-The system is distributed across three repositories with specific integration points and incorporates economic constraints, genetic diversity maintenance, and emergent behavior capture as fundamental design elements.
+The system is distributed across four repositories with the DEAN repository serving as the primary orchestration layer.
+The architecture incorporates economic constraints, genetic diversity maintenance, and emergent behavior capture as fundamental design elements, all coordinated through the DEAN orchestration server.

 ## 2. Design Principles